Hayden White: Metahistory (1973)

-In his seminal 1973 book Metahistory: The Historical Imagination in Nineteenth-Century Europe, White claimed that the manifest historical text is marked by strategies of explanation, which include explanation by argument, explanation by emplotment, and explanation by ideological implication.
+In his seminal 1973 book Metahistory: The Historical Imagination in Nineteenth-Century Europe, White claimed that our inventory of actual historical texts—not according to any idealized academic theory of historiography, but as we actually find them when we go into the archives to read the primary sources—are marked by rhetorical strategies more than they are characterized by the monotonous litany of unreconstructed fact or pure and undistorted data, free of interpretation (and therefore of rhetorical distortion) as prevailing historiographic notions of the time seemed to imply.

+White’s study especially focuses on how these rhetorical strategies are used in 19th century historical texts, but he focuses on this period only because an exhaustive analysis of all historical texts ever produced would be unfeasible.
+His selection of a specific and limited set of histories demonstrates and supports his general argument his general principle.
+Re: That the whole field of history winds up snarled in paradox when the universal linear totality of all lived human time (‘diachronic’ time) is set against the dynamism of human conflicts and psychology (records of ‘synchronic’ lived experience) instead of harmonizing these elements, however imperfectly.

+Hayden’s recommended strategies for navigating these problems of historiography include explanation by argument, explanation by narrative logic (‘emplotment’), and explanation by ideological implication.
 He argued that historical writing was influenced by literary writing in many ways, sharing the strong reliance on narrative for meaning.
-Therefore, White contradicts the view that historical writing can be objective or scientific as purely empiric.
+Therefore, White contradicts the view that historical writing can be objective or purely and scientifically empirical.

 White mentions two figures who have enabled people to ask questions about history's objectivity: Marx and Nietzsche.
 According to White, these thinkers both use their philosophy to consider history which “not only makes us know something about the historical process but know how it knows it."
 They focus on the problem of history.
 Marx regards the problem of history as the problem of the mode of explanation, while, for Nietzsche, the problem is the problem of the mode of emplotment.
+For Marx there is a truthful way of telling the story which is to focus on material data etc. (re: historical materialism); while, for Nietzsche, there isn’t a right way to tell the truth: the abstracted nature of stories in general conceals the fact that the real world, beyond our interpretations of it, does not follow a humanly perceptible narrative logic.
+Hayden points out that both the interpretations of Marx and Nietzsche are loaded with their own biases.

 Thus, history is recorded differently depending on which mode the historian chooses.
 As a result, ‘a value-free history’ cannot exist.
 Historiography consists of well-constructed narratives.

+White also argued, however, that history is most successful when it uses this "narrativity", since it is what allows history to be meaningful.